Gemba Academy Blog

 By Jon Miller - July 6th, 2009

-Prof. Jeffrey Liker has uploaded an excellent slideshow from 2005 titled The Toyota Way: A Sociotechnical Learning Organization in Action.
-The image above is from this presentation in which Liker touches briefly on the kamishibai board
+Prof. Jeffrey Liker uploaded a slideshow from 2005 titled The Toyota Way: A Sociotechnical Learning Organization in Action.
+The image above is from this presentation in which Liker touches briefly on the kamishibai board and its use.
+W

 Inexpensive (But Powerful) Visual Controls